[ Printer Friendly Version ] [ Report Abuse ]

 “Yes.
 I can’t control how far it goes, though.
 I’m still working on that.
 So you might go five years, you might go five minutes.”

-“I need about a hundred and fifty-four years,” she admitted with a wry smile.
+“I need about a hundred and fifty-five years,” she admitted with a wry smile.
 “May I see this?”
 She reached out and took the circle of wood from Kgosi, tracing her finger along it and inspecting it closely.
 This could be the precursor to the Time-Turner, if they hadn’t made Time-Turners yet.
 But a Time-Turner had an ideal shape for determining the amount of time to be travelled.
 “Have you ever thought of changing the shape?” she asked, and proceeded to describe the hourglass shape of the modern Time-Turner, and how it afforded the ability to select the amount of time simply by flipping it over.

 Kgosi tapped the wooden strip with his wand again, and the circle contracted into a figure-eight.
 Miriam, with a sudden inspiration, stood up, walked outside and gathered some dry dirt, carried it back inside and sprinkled it on either end of the wooden figure-eight, essentially filling the loops with sand.
 With another tap of the wand, the hourglass spun in the air, the wood twisting to contain the sand.
 Miriam’s jaw dropped.
 Was this now the first Time-Turner?

-“One hundred fifty four years?”
+“One hundred fifty five years?”
 Kgosi clarified.

 Miriam nodded.
 “And about three months.”